FourBoiga/engineering-portfolio/dac-system/README.md

 ---

+## Future Revisions
+- Currently learning bare-metal imbedded systems coding in order to no longer need to use old, expensive, obsolite chips chips.
+- Increase board size in order to make digital and analog seperation larger.
+- Add filter between the Dac's output and the jack to lower noise.

+---

 ## Lessons Learned
 - **Routing first, placing capacitors second** is critical for dense analog/digital layouts.
 - LDO power and careful decoupling significantly improve analog signal quality.